-Other Nonutility Property Other nonutility property includes land, buildings and surge protectors and is recorded at historical cost, net of accumulated depreciation, and has a range of estimated useful lives of 7 to 43 years.
+Other Nonutility Property

+Other nonutility property includes land, buildings and surge protectors and is recorded at historical cost, net of accumulated depreciation, and has a range of estimated useful lives of 7 to 43 years.

-Utility Plant
+Utility Plan

 KCP&L's utility plant is stated at historical costs of construction.
 These costs include taxes, an allowance for the cost of borrowed and equity funds used to finance construction and payroll-related costs, including pensions and other fringe benefits.
 Replacements, improvements and additions to units of property are capitalized.
-Repairs of property and replacements of items not considered to be units of property units are retired or otherwise disposed, the original cost, net of salvage, is charged to accumulated depreciation.
+Repairs of property and replacements of items not considered to be units of property are expensed as incurred (except as discussed under Accrued Refueling Outage Costs).
+When property units are retired or otherwise disposed, the original cost, net of salvage, is charged to accumulated depreciation.
 Substantially all utility plant is pledged as collateral for KCP&L's mortgage bonds under the General Mortgage Indenture and Deed of Trust dated December 1, 1986, as supplemented.